rulercosta/google_cybersecurity/Foundations/common_terminology.md

 ## Programming
 Programming is a process that can be used to create a specific set of instructions for a computer to execute tasks.
 These tasks can include:

    * Automation of repititive tasks (e.g., searching a list of malicious domains)
    * Reviewing web traffic
    * Alerting suspicious activity

+## Personally identifiable information (PII)
+PII is any information which can be used to infer an individual's identity.

+## Sensitive personally identifiable information (SPII)
+SPII is a specific type of PII that falls under stricter handling guidelines.

 [National Institute of Standards and Technology glossary](https://csrc.nist.gov/glossary) contains key technical terms and concepts commonly tossed around in the cybersecurity space.